pyomeca/bioptim/README.md

         assume_phase_dynamics=True,
     )
 ```
-The argument assume_phase_dynamics should be set to True if we assume the dynamics
+The argument assume_phase_dynamics should be set to `True` if we assume the dynamics
 are the same in each phase of the ocp problem.
-The default value is False.
+This argument increase speed to mount the problem, it should be consider each time you build an Optimal Control Program.
+The default value is `False`, meaning we consider the dynamic equations are different for each shooting node (e.g. when applying an different external force at each shooting node).

 ## Checking the ocp
 Now you can check if the ocp is well defined for the initial values.